nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

 ### CSV files into Spark Dataframes

-At the very begining we need to create few objects for Spark runtime:
+At the very beginning we need to create few objects for Spark runtime:

 ```python
 spark = SparkSession.builder.appName('LoanVsPrices').getOrCreate()